Journalists from Russia's last independent news network are fleeing the country - KESQ

 Most media outlets in Russia have followed state orders to toe Vladimir Putin’s line, for example by not calling Russia’s invasion of Ukraine an “invasion.”
 The global live-stream of Russia Today, for example, refers to it as a “special operation,” parroting Putin’s words, instead of “war.”

-TV Rain and Ekho Moskvy’s determination to air journalism in defiance of the Kremlin have made them targets.
+TV Rain and Echo of Moscow’s determination to air journalism in defiance of the Kremlin have made them targets.

 TV Rain’s YouTube channel is still accessible outside Russia, but its website is not loading for Russian internet users, according to GlobalCheck, a service that tracks internet censorship.